Peloton vs Nordictrack vs Echelon – Which Exercise Bike Is Best? My Research & Review

 The S22i’s pedal design is universal, which means you’ll be able to swap out the set for any standard pedals of your choosing.

-The saddle, on the other hand, is adjustable in four different directions (up, down, forward, and back), allowing you to perfectly fit it according to your height or personal preference.
-Its a perfect exercise bike for tall people and for shorter people.
+The saddle, on the other hand, is adjustable in four different directions (up, down, forward, and back), allowing you to perfectly fit it according to your height or personal preference, making this a perfect exercise bike for tall and short people alike.

 You can also easily swap out the seat for something of your choice if you feel like it.